projectshift/shift-user/README.md

 Provides support RBAC and access control with [Principal](http://pythonhosted.org/Flask-Principal/)

+**Important note:** although the codebase is pretty mature it is currently in the process of being migrated to a separate project (this one).
+Use with caution.

 ## enabling users feature
 To enable the feature run the code below at bootstrap time passing it an instance of you flask application